ronhedwigzape/bscs_chat/README.md

 5. **Open the App**: Once installed, the app will appear in your device's app drawer.

-## Troubleshooting
+## 🛠 Troubleshooting

 If you encounter any issues, consult the Flutter [official documentation](https://flutter.dev/docs) or reach out to me at my GitHub profile: [@ronhedwigzape](https://github.com/ronhedwigzape).

-## Conclusion
+> [!NOTE]

-This guide is designed to assist you in successfully building and installing my Flutter application for the Mobile Application Development course at ACLC College of Iriga.
+This guide is designed to assist you in successfully building and installing my Flutter application.
 Thank you for your interest in my project!